LuisSala/Alfresco-CORS-AMP/README.md

 This is a modified version of the CORS filter found at: http://software.dzhuvinov.com/cors-filter.htm

-The main modification is the addition of `cors.allowOriginSuffixMatching` that, when set to `true` allows for partial matching of Origin suffices while still fully matching the URI scheme.
+The main modification is the addition of `cors.allowOriginSuffixMatching` that, when set to `true` allows for partial matching of Origin suffixes while still fully matching the URI scheme.

 For example, assuming the following configuration: